thatoneguy650/Los-Santos-RED/README.md

 - Verify NAudio.dll and NAudio.xml along with RageNativeUI.dll and RageNativeUI.xml are in the root GTA V directory
 - Verify the Los Santos RED.dll, Los Santos RED.pdb, and LosSantosRED folder  are in the plugins folder (in the root GTA V directory)

-+ To update the mod, remove the Los Santos RED.dll, Los Santos RED.pdb, and LosSantosRED folder from your Plugins folder and replace with the newest version
++ To update the mod, remove the Los Santos RED.dll, Los Santos RED.pdb, and LosSantosRED folder from your Plugins folder and replace with the newest version.
+If you want to keep your Setting, SavedGames, and Outfits: You can backup the Ssettings.xml, SaveGames.xml, and SavedOutfits.xml and restore them after updating.
+LSR will automatically update them to include the new items after running.

 ## Features
 Enhanced Free Roam Mode